zuplo/docs/docs/articles/local-development-preview.md

 Local development is powered by a preview version of the Zuplo CLI, `zup`, which is built using Node.js.
 It requires a minimum version of Node.js 18.0.0.

-Currently, local development only works on Linux and Mac OS X. We do not support Windows at this time.
+Currently, local development only works on Linux, Mac OS X and Windows Subsystem for Linux (WSL).
+We do not support Windows at this time.

 1. Install Node.js 18.0.0 or later.
 You can download it from [nodejs.org](https://nodejs.org/en/download).